cefet-rj-dal/harbinger/examples/anomalies/hanct_dtw_anomaly.md

+DTW-based clustering anomaly detector: This approach applies Dynamic Time Warping (DTW) within a clustering framework.
+For `seq = 1`, each observation is assigned to the nearest centroid under DTW; observations with large DTW distance from their closest centroid are flagged as point anomalies.
+For `seq > 1`, sliding-window subsequences are compared and large-distance windows are flagged as discords.
+The implementation wraps DTW-based clustering from `dtwclust` and uses `harutils()` for summarization and thresholding.

 DTW-based clustering detects anomalies by measuring distance to cluster centroids over sliding windows (seq=1 flags point anomalies).

 Steps:
 - Load and visualize a simple anomaly dataset
 - Configure and run `hanct_dtw(seq = 1)`
 - Inspect detections, evaluate, and plot residual magnitudes and thresholds